We take the guesswork out of exercise and create safe and appropriate exercise programs to help you live a productive and healthy life.

-BS Exercise Science, BS Dietetics, NASM-CPT, Certified Tai-Chi Instructor
+BS Exercise Science, MS Dietetics, NASM-CPT, Certified Tai-Chi Instructor

 Tasha’s personal journey with obesity and weight loss fuels her ambition to help others.
 She utilizes a whole body approach to health and wellness with nutrition and physical activity, focusing on functional movement.
 She is also currently working on her Corrective Movement certification from the National Academy of Sports Medicine and also is a certified Tai Chi instructor.